 The method that’s best for you

 We see most of our patients in our outpatient, or clinic, program, but if you or your child needs medical care for an eating disorder, we may arrange a stay in our inpatient, or hospital, program.
 We’re the only hospital-based eating disorder program in the Twin Cities to offer immediate inpatient care 24 hours a day for patients who need medical treatment.
-We offer separate inpatient units for children and adults.
-Younger patients stay at Children’s Hospitals and Clinics of Minnesota, while our adult inpatient program is located at Abbott Northwestern Hospital.
+We have a separate inpatient unit at Children's and adults would be admitted to Abbott Northwestern Hospital.

 During a hospital stay, we will help you or your child attain a more stable medical condition and prepare for outpatient treatment.
 We’ll also teach you and your family strategies to make positive changes at home.